4 Steps to Support DEI Leadership & Strengthen DEI Strategies

-A successful DEI leader not only embodies and is consistently growing in all of these attributes, they model them for the rest of the organization.
+A successful DEI leader not only embodies and is consistently growing in all of these attributes, but they also model them for the rest of the organization.
 Consider incorporating these attributes to help shape the evaluation process of candidates for a DEI role and to inform the competencies that an incumbent DEI leader is evaluated against.

 And, as we have seen, once the role for a DEI is filled, this person or team must also be supported by an organization that has institutionalized DEI and provides the required resources — talent, budget, access to leadership, and strategic influence in decision making — to be fully functional in their role.
 An organization that hopes to progress DEI efforts and make a lasting impact must understand that a commitment to DEI is a commitment to both an organization-wide endeavor and a willingness to embrace cultural change.